 About Natalia Krzyzanowska

-Dr. Natalia Krzyżanowska is Associate Professor (Docent) at Department of Sociology, Örebro University, Sweden.
+Dr. Natalia Krzyżanowska is Associate Professor at Department of Sociology, Örebro University, Sweden.

-Her key interests are in critical-sociological analysis of dynamics, discourses and politics of gender in contemporary public spheres and public spaces.
-She has explored those from the point of view of feminist social theory or constructions of gender and commodification of motherhood in public sphere.
-Her work also critically explores individual and collective dynamics of memories as well as politics and aesthetics of commemoration in contemporary urban spaces.
+Her key research interests are in critical-sociological analysis of dynamics, discourses and politics of gender in contemporary public spheres as well as in individual and collective politics and aesthetics of commemoration, especially in contemporary urban spaces and in critical art.

-Rooted in contemporary gender and cultural sociology, her work is interdisciplinary and contributes to as well as draws extensively on gender/women’s studies, memory studies, philosophical aesthetics, urban studies, critical social theory, political economy, and critical discourse studies.
+Rooted in contemporary cultural sociology and philosophical aesthetics, her work is interdisciplinary and contributes to as well as draws extensively on gender/women’s studies, memory studies, urban studies, critical social theory, political economy, and critical discourse studies.

 Research Experience & Research Interests